vishwakarma09/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-ClientServer-Manual.md

 # ChatScript Protocol

 The message a client sends is a concatenation of three null-terminated text strings.
+Or in place of the first two null-termination markers, you may use Ascii 1 (since JavaScript doesn't play well with trying to join null-terminated strings) so that you send a single null-terminated string with ascii 1 as separators between components.
-The first string is the user login name.
+The first component is the user login name.
-The second is the name of the chatbot to talk to.
-If this is a null string, the system will connect to the default bot.
+The second component is the name of the chatbot to talk to.
+If this is a null string (or just Ascii 1), the system will connect to the default bot.

-The third string is the message.
+The third component is the message.
 If the message is null, this is a start of new conversation.
 This MUST be the first thing you do with a new user.
 Ideally you do it whenever a new conversation is starting with that user which is how the system knows the old conversation ended.